caktus/fabulaws/docs/initial-setup.rst

 ..
 NOTE::
    This command is really only useful on the web and worker servers.
-On all other servers, the command will update the secrets, but nothing will force the running processes to re-read those secrets.
+On all other servers, nothing will update the configuration files to use the new secrets.

 Project Configuration
 ---------------------